 WINTER COMMUTER BY JIRKA HEBEDA ON AZUB APUS

-I use recumbents for everyday commute to work, about 150km per week in average.
-I go in every weather and in winter I need bike that can not only survived that, but let me survive too.
-It has to stay controlable on snow and ice, go over obstacles ect.
-Azub bikes are ideal for that task.
+I use recumbents for everyday commute to work, about 150km per week on average.
+I go in every kind of weather and in winter I need a bike that can survive not only that, but one that lets me survive too.
+It has to stay controllable on snow and ice, cope with obstacles, etc. AZUB bikes are ideal for that task.

 Contributed by Jirka Hebeda

-For a long time I considered Azub 4 to be the best of Azub ever.
-Even after they replaced it by “5” and the whole new range of new models with sophisticated CNC details.
-When they released Apus I saw it as the new version of the “4”.
+For a long time I considered Azub 4 to be the best of Azub ever, even after they replaced it with the “5” and a whole new range of models with sophisticated CNC details.
+When they released the Apus, I saw it as the new version of the “4”.
 All the good bits are still there but with all the minor bugs solved.
-It has a stiffer rear fork with more room for big tyres, bigger headset, tougher luggage carrier and so on.
-The new bike can cary anyone for general riding but with just 63kg I can do pretty much anything to it and it asks for more.
+It has a stiffer rear fork with more room for big tyres, a bigger headset, a tougher luggage carrier and so on.
+The new bike can carry anyone for general riding, but with just 63kg, I can do pretty much anything to it and it asks for more.

-I chose Meks Carbon fork for lightness and adjustibilithy.
-Avid mechanical disc brakes ensure unchanged performance in deep snow or mud, 8-speed chain got chosen over 9-speed for higher durability.
-SON hub dynamo provides reliable power supply for the homebuilt high-power LED lights – 2x Cree Q5 throwing about 300 lumens in a narrow beam.
+I chose a Meks Carbon fork for its lightness and adjustability.
+The Avid mechanical disc brakes ensure constant performance in deep snow or mud, the 8-speed chain has been favoured over the 9-speed for its greater durability.
+The SON hub dynamo provides reliable power supply for the homebuilt high-power LED lights – 2x Cree Q5, throwing about 300 lumens in a narrow beam.

-Last customized part is the cranks.
-I bought some flat robust 175mm long ones, drilled new holes and threads.
-I’m using the resulting 153mm cranks for testing the influence of short cranks on comfort and power.
-After 1700km it looks like I adapted to them and the speed is back where it used to be with 170mm cranks.
-I’m still uncertain about having sufficient torque to lift the front wheel in heavy terrain or over city curbs but overall I like the short cranks.
+The last customized part is the cranks.
+I bought some flat robust 175mm long ones and drilled some new holes and threads into them.
+I’m using the resulting 153mm cranks to test the influence of short cranks on comfort and power.
+After 1700km it looks like I have got used to them and the speed is back where it used to be with 170mm cranks.
+I’m still uncertain about having sufficient torque to lift the front wheel in heavy terrain or over city curbs but overall, I like the short cranks.

-Now I swith from tyres with steel spikes to a regular offroad setting.
+Now I have switched from tyres with steel spikes to a regular offroad setting.
 I make a detour on the way home every day to enjoy and practice offroad riding.
 I’m running out of unexplored single tracks in the area but it is still huge fun.